-Kansas City Chiefs vs. Seattle Seahawks Odds, Analysis, NFL Betting Pick
+Kansas City Chiefs vs. Seattle Seahawks: Odds, Analysis, NFL Betting Pick

-Kansas City Chiefs vs. Seattle Seahawks Odds, Analysis, NFL Betting PickDecember 18, 2018
+Kansas City Chiefs vs. Seattle Seahawks: Odds, Analysis, NFL Betting PickDecember 18, 2018

 The Kansas City Chiefs, playing against inflated spreads as of late, are 0-4-1 against the spread their last five times out.
 The Seattle Seahawks, perhaps playing a bit under the national radar, are 7-2-1 ATS their last 10 times out.
 Who's the smart bet for Sunday night's big meeting between these former division rivals?